vibbits/training-material/topics/git-introduction/tutorials/5_branches/tutorial.md

 > ### {% icon hands_on %} Exercise 6
 >
 >  Make a new branch and make sure you're in the branch.
-Edit the README.md file to the following text.
+Rewrite the README.md file so it contains the following text.
+Once the changes have been committed and pushed, create a pull request and merge the changes into the master branch.
 >
 > ```
 > # Downstream data-analysis R